helvete/request/README.md

 	-x|--exact-response
 		Response will not be formatted.
 Only the actual response is printed.
 		Useful for commands chaining
+	-l|--no-follow-redirects
+		Default behaviour is to follow any location redirects.
+Provide this flag in order for the client not to follow redirects
 	<options-file>
 		Provided location of options file.
 See ./post-request-example for clues
 Note: